Chicken and Sausage Gumbo

 If we’ve helped you decide what you’re going to make for your celebrations then we’ve done our job.
 If you’re still undecided I’d like to make just one more suggestion that didn’t make the list.
 Boudin.
 I tried it for the first time when we were in the south and I fell in love.
 It has such a unique flavor that you just can’t find anywhere else.
 To me it’s not Mardi Gras without it.

-The Best Crawfish Boil
+The Best Fried Crab

-1 stick Butter
+1 stick Melted Butter